 - Injuries suffered by other people while on the property

-This may seem obvious, but homeowner's insurance covers the owner of the home.
-If your name isn't on the deed to the house, it isn't appropriate for you to buy homeowner's insurance.
-But what coverage is appropriate?
-Let's get into what kind of property insurance you might need when living in a family member's home.
+This may seem obvious, but homeowners insurance covers the owner of the home.
+If your name isn’t on the deed to the house, it isn’t appropriate for you to buy homeowners insurance.
+But what coverage is suitable?
+Let’s get into what kind of property insurance you might need when living in a family member’s home.

 Find Home Insurance

-As a general rule, if the owner of the home purchases homeowner's insurance, the coverage extends to family members within the home.
-Therefore, if you are living with your parents you will likely be covered to a certain extent.
+As a general rule, if the owner of the home purchases homeowners insurance, the coverage extends to family members within the home.
+Therefore, if you live with your parents, you will likely be covered to a certain extent.

-However, many homeowner's insurance policies have a limit for personal property coverage.
-If the value of your personal property exceeds the homeowner's insurance policy limit, you may want to consider purchasing your own personal property coverage to protect your belongings.
+However, many homeowners insurance policies have a limit for personal property coverage.
+If the value of your personal property exceeds the insurance policy’s limit, you may want to consider purchasing personal property coverage to protect your belongings.

-Let's say your parents move to a different part of town and let you and your family live in their old home.
-Do you need to purchase homeowner's insurance?
-As explained above, the homeowner's insurance only covers the owner of the home.
-Therefore, you won't be able to purchase homeowner's insurance.
+Let’s say your parents move to a different part of town and let you and your family live in their old home.
+Do you need to purchase homeowners insurance?
+As explained above, homeowners insurance only covers the homeowner, and therefore, you won’t be able to buy homeowners insurance.

-However, you won't be covered by your parents' homeowner's insurance anymore.
+However, you won’t be covered by your parent’s homeowners insurance anymore.
 Once they move out of the house, your personal property is no longer insured.
-What can you do?
+So, what can you do?

-When you are living in a house owned by a family member who lives elsewhere, you should buy tenant's insurance.
-Even if you're living in your family member's house for free, tenant's insurance is the coverage you'll need because you’re basically in a landlord-tenant relationship.
-Whether or not you pay rent is usually irrelevant.
+When you live in a house owned by a family member who lives elsewhere, you should buy tenant insurance.
+Even if you’re living in your family member’s house for free, tenant insurance is the coverage you’ll need because you’re basically in a landlord-tenant relationship, and whether you pay rent is usually irrelevant.

 Living situations can get complicated.
 Your insurance needs will vary based on whether the family member who owns the home is living with you or has moved out.
 In either case, you can have peace of mind by purchasing personal property coverage.
-Find the best insurance in Canada to fit your needs at the best possible price.
+Compare insurance quotes in Canada to find the coverage you need at the best possible price.